jenkinsci/blueocean-plugin/README.md

 Then open http://localhost:8080/jenkins/blue to start using Blue Ocean.

 The Jenkins Classic UI exists side-by-side at its usual place at http://localhost:8080/jenkins.

+NOTE: while running in this mode, Jenkins will automatically re-compile your Javascript files and LESS files for all local plugins (including those linked with `hpi:hpl`) where a `package.json` is found that contains a `mvnbuild` script.
+If you would like to disable this behavior, you may set the system property: `-Dblueocean.features.BUNDLE_WATCH_SKIP=true`

 ## Browser compatibility